mcsimw/genesis-nix/README.md

 # nix-genesis

+> [!WARNING]
+> This is really only made to be used by me, likely it will go through a lot of
+> breaking changes so I do not recommend you use it on your own system.
+If you
+> do like it though, consider forking it or using it as inspiration.

-**nix-genesis** is kind of a modular Nix [flake-parts](https://github.com/hercules-ci/flake-parts) wrapper for generating and managing reproducible NixOS configurations across multiple architectures, with a streamlined workflow for creating and maintaining both system and ISO configurations and some other niceties.
+**nix-genesis** is essentially a [flake-parts](https://github.com/hercules-ci/flake-parts) wrapper for generating and managing reproducible NixOS configurations across multiple architectures, with a streamlined workflow for creating and maintaining both system and ISO configurations and some other niceties.

 ---